 - Ovid also suggested that the month was named for Iuniores, Latin for “young people,” in the same way that May is named for “elders” or Maiores.
-And as we all recall from “Indiana Jones and the Last Crusade,” there was no J in Latin in the 1st century.
+And as we all recall from the movie “Indiana Jones and the Last Crusade,” there was no J in Latin in the 1st century.

 June contains the festival days in the Christian calendar for the birth of St. John the Baptist, which occurred six months before the nativity of Jesus.
 It also celebrates the festivals of St. Peter and St. Paul, the patron saints of Rome.
 And in Rome, if you throw in the Basilica of St. Mary Major in Rome, you have “Peter, Paul, and Mary,” no relation to the folk music group.